-I had for companions some who had read "The Age of Reason," by Thomas Paine.
+I had for companions some who had read The Age of Reason, by Thomas Paine.
 I had heard them talk against the Bible, and quote from this book in support of their position.
-All who have read the works of Thomas Paine know how proficient he was in the school of misrepresentation; I had heard father ask preachers questions concerning different passages found in the Bible, to which the minister would reply, "It is not for you to understand."
-"That is done away."
-"This is not for us to enjoy in these days."
-"We are not to understand it in the way it reads," etc., etc.
+I had also heard father ask preachers questions concerning different passages found in the Bible, to which the ministers would give some reply such as: "It is not for you to understand"; "That is done away"; "This is not for us to enjoy in these days"; "We are not to understand it in the way it reads," etc., etc.

-From the above I concluded that if those who I thought ought to know what the teachings of the Bible were, who were living according to God's teaching in that book; why, that book was the cause of all the blood-curdling and heart-rending scenes of the Catholic and Protestant wars.
-And last, but not least, if, as the preachers said, "The Bible is a book that can not be understood literally, that only the educated could arrive at the proper meaning, and that by putting a spiritual interpretation upon it," why, I was neither educated or spiritual, hence it was no message to me.
+Remarks such as these from those I thought ought to know what the teachings of the Bible were disturbed me, and I was led to think that that book was the cause of all the blood-curdling and heartrending scenes of the Catholic and Protestant wars.
+And last, but not least, if, as the preachers said, "The Bible is a book that can not be understood literally, that only the educated could arrive at the proper meaning, and that by putting a spiritual interpretation upon it," why, I was neither educated nor spiritual, hence it contained no message for me.
 Those were some of my reasons for disrespecting the Bible.

-But when I read the "Voice of Warning," published by the Reorganized Church of Jesus Christ of Latter Day Saints, I discovered that the Bible was altogether a different book from what I thought it was.
-I learned that all the prophecies that have been fulfilled, have been literally fulfilled, and that the prophecies that have not yet met with fulfillment, will be fulfilled in the due time of God, and that literally; that the doctrine taught by Christ should be presented to the world now just as he preached it eighteen centuries ago; that whenever God had a people who were accepted of him they always obeyed the same perfect law which was known as the gospel, or doctrine of Christ, and believed in the same kind of church organization, and sought for and enjoyed the spiritual blessings promised in the Bible; that God was unchangeable, and hence if he had a church on the earth at the present time, the same law, doctrine, organization and spiritual blessings which were taught, obeyed, believed in, and enjoyed when Christ and the apostles were on earth, could be found and enjoyed in that church.
+But when I read The Voice of Warning, published by the Reorganized Church of Jesus Christ of Latter Day Saints, I discovered that the Bible was quite a different book from what I had thought it was.
+I learned that all the prophecies which have been fulfilled, have been literally fulfilled, and that the prophecies that have not yet met with fulfillment, will be fulfilled in the due time of God, and that literally; that the doctrine taught by Christ should be presented to the world now just as he preached it eighteen centuries ago; that whenever God had a people who were accepted of him they always obeyed the same perfect law which was known as the gospel or doctrine of Christ, and believed in the same kind of church organization, and sought for and enjoyed the spiritual blessings promised in the Bible; that God was unchangeable, and hence if he had a church on the earth at the present time, the same law, doctrine, organization, and spiritual blessings which were taught, obeyed, believed in, and enjoyed when Christ and the apostles were on earth, could be found and enjoyed in that church.

-I learned further that many centuries ago (according to the prophecies of Christ and the apostles of the Old and New Testament), an apostacy had taken place in the church, that soon after the organization of the church the elders and others of the true church lost the Spirit of God and taught false doctrine and introduced many evils into the church.
-Also that in process of time the true servants of God were destroyed and evil men, false teachers, false apostles entered into the fold, and everything underwent a change until the time came that they would not endure sound doctrine; the Spirit of God was taken from the apostate church; church and state joined hands, and evil men and seducers waxed worse and worse, till those who claimed the priesthood forbade all others to read the Bible. this was "a famine for the word of God."
+I learned, further, that many centuries ago (according to the prophecies of Christ and the apostles of the Old and New Testament), and apostasy had taken place in the church, that soon after the organization of the church the elders and others of the true church lost the Spirit of God and taught false doctrine and introduced many evils into the church.
+Also that in process of time the true servants of God were destroyed, and evil men, false teachers, false apostles entered into the fold, and everything underwent a change, until the time came that they would not endure sound doctrine; the Spirit of God was taken from the apostate church; church and state joined hands, and evil men and seducers waxed worse and worse, till those who claimed the priesthood forbade all others to read the Bible.
+Truly this was "a famine for the word of God."